 The RAV4 EV’s brakes were brought over from Toyota’s Prius hybrid.
 The feel of that mushy brake system does not earn high marks from those who like to drive.
 Unfortunately, Toyota did not use the one-pedal strategy—a very strong pull when you lift your foot off the accelerator, and no vehicle creep forward from a standstill—found in the most robust EVs on the market, such as the Tesla Model S and the BMW i3.

 These are relatively small nuances.
 What more importantly distinguishes this vehicle from the EV pack is the impressive acceleration of the Tesla drivetrain, available in the RAV4 EV for a fraction of the cost of a Tesla.
 One stomp on the accelerator reveals its impressive capabilities, and might alone convince you to make the RAV4 EV your next vehicle.

-The all-electric RAV4 received an EPA rated range of 103 miles; 78 city miles per gallon equivalent (MPGe); 74 highway MPGe; and 76 combined MPGe.
+The all-electric RAV4 received an EPA rated range of 103 miles—well below what owners are experiencing in real-world conditions.
+The EPA pegged efficiency at 78 city miles per gallon equivalent (MPGe); 74 highway MPGe; and 76 combined MPGe.